f5devcentral/f5-big-iq-lab/docs/class3/module2/lab3.rst

 |

-Open Chrome and Firefox and navigate on the website https://site42.example.com/f5_browser_issue.php.
+Open Chrome and Firefox and navigate on the website (protocol https) site42.example.com/f5_browser_issue.php.

-.. note:: Go firt to https://site42.example.com to accept the private certificates.
+.. note:: Accept the private certificates.

 A page f5_browser_issue.php is behaving differenty on Chrome compare to other browsers.